 The TPA sought to challenge this status quo.
 The United States, Germany, France and Italy all had groups dedicated to defending taxpayers against new taxes, exposing waste and putting forward the case for spending restraint.
 The TPA was set up to ensure that British taxpayers were no longer ignored by politicians.

 The importance of our message was recognised at an early stage.
 In 2006 we won the ConservativeHome ‘One to Watch’ award, and the Bumper Book of Government Waste was given the Atlas Sir Antony Fisher Memorial Award in 2007.
 In December 2007, the TPA won the Stockholm Network’s prestigious Golden Umbrella Award for Innovation and in 2008 was named ‘Pressure Group of the Year’ by the readers of Iain Dale’s Diary.
-In 2010, the TPA was awarded the Atlas Templeton Freedom Award for pioneering work on public sector fiscal transparency.
+In 2010, the TPA was awarded the Atlas Templeton Freedom Award for Initiative in Public Relations for pioneering work on public sector fiscal transparency.
+We went on to win the same award in 2012 for our ongoing campaigning on the taxpayer funding of trade unions.

 In November 2013, we won two more prestigious honours.
 Public Affairs News recognised the success of MashBeerTax with their “Best In-House Campaign of the Year” award.
 On the same evening, the Atlas Network in America announced that a distinguished panel of judges – including Arthur Brooks from the American Enterprise Institute and author Johan Norberg – had awarded the TPA the Templeton Freedom Award for the 2020 Tax Commission’s final report The Single Income Tax.